 Biography

-Dr. Runyon has been an Athletic Trainer for 13 years.
+Dr. Runyon has been an Athletic Trainer since 2005.
 She has had the opportunity to explore varied settings in athletic training including; collegiate, secondary school, and also providing athletic training services in a physician practice.
 She spent the majority of her time working as the Head Athletic Trainer at a secondary school where her passion to become an educator grew further.
 Her experience as an educator includes teaching vocational programming at the secondary school level as well as serving as a professor in collegiate academic programs.

 Aside from work, Dr. Runyon, enjoys spending time with her twin daughters, Lola and Olivia, and her husband Matt.
 The family enjoys the outdoors, including fishing and boating.
 They have enjoyed exploring the many lakes and public parks the area has to offer.